DidactHQ/didact-docs/docs/getting-started/what-is-didact.md

 Many background job libraries and job orchestrators in .NET don't ship with a user interface of any kind.
 There are a few exceptions here and there like Hangfire, but often times you are lucky if you even find a legible README.md in the project's repo.

-Didact ships with a VueJS web dashboard, powered by Tailwind CSS (because I stink at raw CSS) and Flowbite.
+Didact ships with a VueJS web dashboard, powered by Tailwind CSS and some nice UI libraries.
 It's aptly named [Didact UI](https://github.com/DidactHQ/didact-ui).

 ## Standalone